-King’s Legal Clinic is a free to use advice-only legal service based in The Dickson Poon School of Law on the Strand Campus at King’s College London.
+Welcome to King’s Legal Clinic, a free to use advice-only legal service based in The Dickson Poon School of Law on the Strand Campus.
+We provide free legal advice to members of the public and staff and students at King’s.